-I write about Risk, Progress, and the Future.
+I write about Risk, Progress, and your potential.
 Follow my work at http://www.lianeon.org

 All good points.
 Even such concerns as the pileup of animal waste in New York City, the pollution problem of the day, were solved through the unexpected popularization of the automobile.